 When planning your board stackup for a high speed design, you will need to take into account these routing methods.
-When routing microstrip, your board stackup will have to include a ground plane next to the external routing layers of the board.
+When routing microstrip, your board stackup will have to include a ground plane next to the external routing layers of the high frequency board.
 When routing stripline your board stackup will have to include ground planes on both sides of an internal signal layer where the high speed routing is being done.
 There are also other types of stripline which you may need to consider as well.
 For example, dual stripline requires that you surround two adjacent internal signal layers with ground planes.

 Power and Ground on a PCB

 As we mentioned earlier, effective high speed routing using microstrip or stripline routing methodologies require a least one complete ground plane.
 I also recommended that you incorporate a complete power plane into the design.

 Alternatively, when you are working with several regulated voltages, giving each voltage its own layer and ground plane can result in too many plane layers in the board stackup.
 This can be incredibly expensive or impractical to build.